jkwiatkowska/Hover-Racing/ReadMe.txt

 Final assignment of the Games Concepts module in year 1 (2018/2019).
-Made with TL Engine and C++.
-Achieved 120 points out of 100 if I recall correctly.
-8)
+Created with TL Engine (http://gamesnorthwest.net/resources/tl_engine/downloads.html) and C++.

 Features:
   Hover car movement (thrust and drag, tilting and bobbing)